shaneapowell/MMM-GmailFeed/README.md

 ## Planned Upgrades/Updates
 * 2 Startup Modes.
 Tabular(default) or Notification Icon.
   * Tabular mode will be the default, were a short list of the current unread emails are listed.
-  * Notification mode will be a small(ish) gmail icon, with a counter value on it.